Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Fourier sampling

 Note that quantities of the form $\Tr\left[h(A)\rho\, h(A)^{\dag} O\right]$ (where $\rho$, $O$ are implementable by Cliffords) can be obtained by taking the modulus squared of quantities of the form $\br{t}h(A)\kt{s}$.
 Alternatively, they can also be prepared by simulating the circuit in Figure \ref{fig:circuits}(b).

 \end{proof}

 The above proposition can be trivially extended to consider polynomials of multiple matrices.
-This implies that subroutines such as matrix multiplication can be efficiently sampled from, given the matrices have non-extensive Pauli weights.
+This implies that subroutines such as matrix multiplication can be efficiently sampled from, given the matrices have {bounded} Pauli weights.